Finding a Shortest Non-zero Path in Group-Labeled Graphs: An -Time Algorithm with Blossom Shrinking

 The algorithm for finding a shortest non-zero cycle is formally described as follows.
-Recall that Dijkstra's algorithm can be implemented in ${\rm O}(m + n \log n)$ time with the aid of Fibonacci heaps, and hence the total computational time is ${\rm O}(n(m + n \log n))$, which completes the proof of Theorem~\ref{thm:cycle}.
+Recall that Dijkstra's algorithm can be implemented in ${\rm O}(m + n \log n)$ time with the aid of Fibonacci heaps.
+Thus, the total computational time is ${\rm O}(n(m + n \log n))$, which completes the proof of Theorem~\ref{thm:cycle}.